Cornell-MAE-UG/fa25-portfolio-ddh83/_projects/2025-heat-exchange.md

 **External heat exchange analysis**

-It appears q_counter is the greatest.
-Both values are negative, which signals Q out, according to sign conventions.
+It appears $q_{counter}$ is the greater of the two q values.
+Both values are negative, which signals q out, according to sign conventions.
 However, the results are not the most reliable.
 There were precision limitations with the chart I was using, which signals great error.
 Furthermore, only one value in the counterflow was significantly different, that being Tho.
 This value was lower than expected, which may have affected the results.

 For an ideal heat exchanger, having minimized q should make the process better at exchanging, but in these two examples, the one with more q cooled slightly better.
 This suggests that either the experiment had many deviations, causing these results, or that the counterflow system really performs like this.

 The q found here would likely be minimized if many of the components in the experiment were better insulated.
-Notably, the hot side of the exchanger cooled by 6 &#x99 C, and the cold side warmed by 4 deg C. This temperature was measured outside of the exchanger internals, so these temperatures will have some interaction with the environment.
+Notably, the hot side of the exchanger cooled by 6 °C, and the cold side warmed by 4 °C. This temperature was measured outside of the exchanger internals, so these temperatures will have some interaction with the environment.
 Reducing the external heat transfer should also make the heat exchanger better.

 **Change in enthalpy analysis**